MULAKALASIVARAMAKRISHNA/Product_Recommendation_System/README.md

 4. KNN Model:
    The `NearestNeighbors` model from `sklearn` is used to perform collaborative filtering based on cosine similarity.
 It’s trained on the sparse matrix of user-product ratings.

-5. Fallback Popular Products:
-   The most popular products (those with the most ratings) are identified in case the KNN model doesn’t generate valid recommendations.

-6. Recommendation Function:
+5. Recommendation Function:
    The `recommend_real_time()` function takes a user ID and returns product recommendations.
 It finds the nearest neighbors (most similar users) and suggests products based on these similarities.
-If no valid recommendations are found, it defaults to popular products.

 Finally, it prints out the recommended products for a randomly chosen user.